 However, the sidewall was fine.
 No sign of even a nick or a scratch.
 These tyres really are tough.

 What Tyre Pressures Do You Run?

-We’ll look at tyre pressure in another article.
+We talk about tyre pressure in detail here.
 However in summary:

-- On bitumen we’ve been running 85psi rear and 75psi front.
+- On bitumen we were running 85psi rear and 75psi front.

-- On dirt roads or off-road conditions we’ve been running 55-60 front and rear.
+- On dirt roads or off-road conditions we were running 55-60 front and rear.

 These pressures (cold pressures) are a compromise between ride quality and heat build-up.

 Of course, what you run will be dependent on what weights you are carrying.

 Access Traveller’s Guides… and a whole lot more